 According to Carrie, clients were often unable to climax and seemed uncomfortable being there.
 If it was not forced upon him by his family or carers, he probably would never have contemplated it.
 It is sexual abuse if he’s not willingly choosing it.

 The average price for a one hour “basic service” booking with a prostitute is approximately $180-200 (Australian).
 Who pays?
 Is it government funded?
-How can that be justified for disabled men when disabled women are denied their sexuality entirely?
+How can that be justified for men with disabilities when women with disabilities are denied their sexuality entirely?

 Male sexual entitlement does not take precedence over women’s rights.
-Disabled men make up a tiny percentage of prostitution users and it is a myth that is used to justify the entire industry.
-Men’s sexual needs are not more important than the dignity and safety of female social workers and carers, even if those men are disabled.
+Men with disabilities make up a tiny percentage of prostitution users and it is a myth that is used to justify the entire industry.
+Men’s sexual needs are not more important than the dignity and safety of female social workers and carers, even if those men have disabilities.
 Disability is never a reason to justify the sexual exploitation of a class of disadvantaged women.
 To suggest this, is misogynistic, ableist, elitest, classist and downright offensive.

 * Names of women interviewed have been changed to protect privacy.